 Underwriters and purchasers that are deemed underwriters under the Securities Act may engage in transactions that stabilize, maintain or otherwise affect the price of the common stock, including the entry of stabilizing bids or syndicate covering transactions or the imposition of penalty bids.
 The Selling Security Holders and any other person participating in the sale or distribution of the shares of common stock will be subject to applicable provisions of the Exchange Act and the rules and regulations thereunder (including, without limitation, Regulation M of the Exchange Act), which may restrict certain activities of, and limit the timing of purchases and sales of any of the shares of common stock by, the Selling Security Holders and any other participating person.
-To the extent applicable, Regulation M may also restrict the ability of any person engaged in the distribution of the shares of common stock to engage in market-making and certain other activities with respect to the shares of common stock.
+To the extent applicable, Regulation M may also restrict the ability of any person engaged in transactivities of, and limit the timing of purchases and sales of any of the shares of common stock by, the Selling Security Holders and any other participating person.
+To the extent applicable, Regulation M may also restrict the ability of any person engaged in market-making and certain other activities with respect to the shares of common stock.
 In addition, the anti-manipulation rules under the Exchange Act may apply to sales of the shares of common stock in the market.
 All of the foregoing may affect the marketability of the shares of common stock and the ability of any person or entity to engage in market-making activities with respect to the shares of common stock.